team-one-eee-511/gradient-descent-algorithm/README.md

     ```

 ## Test
-1) Simply change directory to the project root `gradient-descent-algorithm/`
+1) Change directory to the project root `gradient-descent-algorithm/`

 2) Make sure you have activated the conda enviornment with `pytest`
     ```
     activate gd_algorithm
     ```

 3) Run the Pytest cli to execute the test in `gd_solver_test.py`
     ```
     pytest